 Bruce and René Gelder have been married since the early 1980s.
 René is the second daughter of Jerry and Anita Ellis and grew up on Ellis Farms.
-She and Bruce moved into her Grandmother’s old house a few years after they were wed and have been farming the land with her parents for several years.
+She and Bruce moved into her Grandmother’s old house a few years after they were wed and farmed the land with her parents for several years.
 They are the owners of Bruné Farms which is part of the overall Ellis Family Farms picture.

 Bruce is part owner of a farm equipment dealership and store not far from the farm.
 He is the fourth generation of Gelders to operate the business which he owns with his brother.
 In 2010 Louis Gelder & Sons Co. was proud to be celebrating 100 years and 5 generations of business.
 Besides that, back at home Bruce does much of the tractor work and has a hand in figuring out fieldwork and farm improvements.
-You can often hear him lovingly tell René, “you know that I all ready have a full-time job” as he puts in long evenings on the farm.
+You can often hear him lovingly tell René, “You know that I all ready have a full-time job!” as he puts in long evenings on the farm.

 A note from René: “I am so proud of our children.
 You cannot imagine how hard they all work (at their employment/school) and on the farm.
 We, and I hope you also, are blessed with their love.”

-Mathew’s fulltime employment is actually at the farm equipment store owned by his father and uncle.
+Mathew works at the farm equipment store owned by his father and uncle.
 Growing up on the farm was a blessing to Mathew and has given him a love for the industry.
 Mathew also enjoys working on the farm’s tractors and other equipment.
-He is always eager to research new varieties with his Mom.
+Mathew manages the Naperville market on Saturdays.

-On the farm, Mary is the owner of several chickens, geese and ducks.
+On the farm, Mary is the owner of all the chickens, geese and ducks.
 She operates Mary’s Eggs and her eggs are sold in Chicago at several of our markets.
 Mary takes care of her poultry, gathers eggs and works to clean and package them.
 Her chickens and eggs have been the recipients of many awards at the Berrien County Youth Fair over the last couple of years.
 Her eggs won Grand Champion in 2009, 2010, 2011, and 2012.
 Besides taking care of many household chores such as cleaning, cooking and laundry, she helps with preparing for markets and packing fruit.